The limits of your voice are far beyond what you imagine

 I developed my own way of finding my voice.
 I learnt how to adapt insights and techniques from martial arts, theatre, improvised dance, meditation and learning musical instruments to ultimately develop my voice to the level where I now have songs played on the radio, on television, I perform regularly, I run voice workshops and I receive an immense satisfaction from being able to write that.

-Because it wasn’t easy for me, because I wasn’t born with a beautiful voice, because learning to find my voice has been a deeply challenging, I have an intimate understanding and empathy for people who also want to explore and develop their voices.
+Because it wasn’t easy for me, because I wasn’t born with a beautiful voice, because learning to find my voice has been deeply challenging, I have an intimate understanding and empathy for people who also want to explore and develop their voices.

-“Thank you for the voice ecology workshops this weekend.
+Thank you for the voice ecology workshops this weekend.
 You guided us so skillfully, so gently, so respectfully, so inspiringly, so kindly, so humourously.
 My little voice has been captive, restless to get out; a bird fluttering against a glass pane.
 Now it is on the surface and beating with my heart. x” - Veronica

 — MA student Schumacher College